Repost from 2015-2016. Edited, updated, and corrected.

 When did you first realize that you were not invincible?
 As I attend baseball and softball games this summer, I can’t help but notice how full of life the players are, ready and willing to face all the challenges that come their way.
 I, too, remember a time when I thought I had the world under my thumb, bending it to my will.
 I was fearless, arrogant, and full of life, taking on risks that this older version of me would never undertake.
 From narrowly dodging a semi-truck with my bicycle to climbing under a stopped freight train on a dare, I was known as a boy who loved to push limits, with no thought of what might happen if I miscalculated and came up short.
 As daredevils know, every successful dare makes one more brazen and willing to push beyond limits.
-On one hand, such people are those who often accomplish great things, but they are also those who, when coming up short, find themselves needing medical treatment or bail money to get out of jail.
-There’s a fine line between foolhardy carelessness and taking risk in hope of great reward.
-I readily admit that, even after successfully making it to age sixty, that I am not always sure where that line is.
+On one hand, such people often accomplish great things, but they are also those who, when coming up short, find themselves needing medical treatment or bail money to get out of jail.
+There’s a fine line between foolhardy carelessness and taking risks in hope of great reward.
+Even after successfully making it to age sixty-three, I readily admit that I am not always sure where that line is.
 I suspect that my tombstone will say, He Died of One Stupid Decision Too Many.
 There used to be a television program titled, 1,000 Ways to Die.
-This show detailed the numerous, sometimes humorous, and often foolish and bizarre ways humans have met their end.
+This show detailed the numerous, sometimes humorous, and often foolish and bizarre ways humans have met their ends.
 Some of my foolish stunts would have made for a great episode or two.

-This accident was my first real brush with death — at least the first one that made a mark on me psychologically.
+This accident was my first real brush with death — at least the first one that impacted me psychologically.
 The car didn’t have seat belts, so Kenny and I could have easily been ejected from the car.
 We were lucky to have escaped serious injury.
 Of course, at the time, our luck was attributed to the providential care of the Christian God.
-I have often wondered what might have happened if I had let Kenny drive while there were ten other teenagers beside us in the car.
+I have often wondered what might have happened if I had let Kenny drive while ten other teenagers were beside us in the car.
 I can only imagine how much carnage there would have been had the car been stuffed full of happy, I’ve got the world by the tail teens when it rolled over twice.
-Imagine how much differently this story might have ended had everyone who went to the lake still been in the car.
+Imagine how much differently this story might have ended had everyone who had gone to the lake still been in the car.
 Fortunately, they weren’t, and all of them graduated from high school, married, and had children (and now grandchildren) of their own.
-This would not be my last brush with death, but it was my first — that moment in time when all of us come to where we realize for the first time how mortal and frail we really are.
+This would not be my last brush with death, but it was my first — that moment in time when all of us come to realize for the first time how mortal and frail we really are.